quarksuite/legacy/README.md

 Quarksuite is a tool for front-end developers, designers, and front-end designers that treats core visual elements as data.

-It [adjusts colors](#color-functions).
-It [generates schemes](#scheme-functions).
-It creates [full palettes](#variant-functions).
-And it defines [modular scales](#scale-functions) for content and layout.
-As a bonus, it also provides [operating system font stacks](#typography-functions) to aid rapid prototyping.
+It [adjusts colors](API.md#color-functions).
+It [generates schemes](API.md#scheme-functions).
+It creates [full palettes](API.md#variant-functions).
+And it defines [modular scales](API.md#scale-functions) for content and layout.
+As a bonus, it also provides [operating system font stacks](API.md#typography-functions) to aid rapid prototyping.

-The goal here is to codify the consistency, order, and utility expected of good design.
+The goal here is to codify the consistency, order, and utility expected of any good design.
 Thereby leaving more time for the personality, expression, and resonance that makes great design.

 I made this for myself first—as a developer/designer with a somewhat mathematically inclined sense of aesthetics.